-"Birth and death are sisters, the strange twins who bridge the verge between eternity and time.
+-Blessed is the Fruit, from an article "How to Have a Baby" which appeared in St Joseph Magazine by April Ousler Armstrong Birth and death are sisters, the strange twins who bridge the verge between eternity and time.
 The hour of birth draws near and no woman in the world can be completely free of fear.
 It is not pain or danger that haunts us most.
-Though we may not have the words to capture it there is in us an awe at the fact that there will be one moment when life and death graze in passing."
+Though we may not have the words to capture it there is in us an awe at the fact that there will be one moment when life and death graze in passing.

--Blessed is the Fruit, from "How to Have a Baby" which appeared in St. Joseph Magazine by April Ousler Armstrong.
+-Blessed is the Fruit, from an article "How to Have a Baby" which appeared in St Joseph Magazine by April Ousler Armstrong